duke-compsci308-spring2016/lab_rps/DESIGN.md

 * Getters and Setters for name and HashSet

-* Constructor - takes in a name and ArrayList of Strings
+* Constructor - takes in a name and HashSet of Strings